JuliaLang/Downloads.jl/README.md

 ## API

-The public API of `Downloads` consists of two functions and three types:
+The public API of `Downloads` consists of three functions and three types:

 - `download` — download a file from a URL, erroring if it can't be downloaded
 - `request` — request a URL, returning a `Response` object indicating success
+- `default_downloader!` - set the default `Downloader` object
 - `Response` — a type capturing the status and other metadata about a request
 - `RequestError` — an error type thrown by `download` and `request` on error
 - `Downloader` — an object encapsulating shared resources for downloading